What to do if you're unhappy about your course or university life

 The Advice and Support Centre can offer you advice, information and support on many issues affecting your student life.
 Download their free Guide to changing course, withdrawing or suspending your studies.

 Contact Student Support for advice on the financial implications of your options.

-International students should be mindful of the time limit on their visa and seek advice from Student Immigration Advisers before they take any action on changing, suspending or leaving their course.
+International students should be mindful of the time limit on their visa.
+You should speak to a Student Immigration Adviser before you take any action on changing, suspending or leaving your course.